WATCH: Anthony Davis Hangs 40 Points and 18 Boards on the Knicks

-Davis suited up for just 29 minutes—leaving the New Orleans Pelicans’ 110-96 victory with a left hip injury—and added three blocks.
+Davis suited up for just 29 minutes—he exited the New Orleans Pelicans’ 110-96 victory early with a left hip injury—and added three blocks.

 To make matters worse for New York, which has lost eight of its last nine games, Carmelo Anthony was booted off the court late in the third quarter for yelling at the refs.